SELECTION OF QUESTIONS AND ANSWERS

 A teacher should be an example of the art he teaches.
 The better a teacher is, the more exemplary he manifests the benefits of his art.

 This is only logical.
-But chi kung and kungfu have been degraded to such a ridiculous extent that many chi kung and kungfu teachers not only do not manifest the benefits the benefits the arts they teach are supposed to give, but even manifest the reverse results.
+But chi kung and kungfu have been degraded to such a ridiculous extent that many chi kung and kungfu teachers not only do not manifest the benefits of the arts are supposed to give, but even manifest the reverse results.

 Chi kung is to make its practitioners healthy, yet many chi kung teachers are routinely sick.
 Kungfu is a martial art, yet many kungfu teachers do not know how to defend themselves!
 And to add salt to injury, many members of the public consider them experts.